 Currently the following areas of interest have been identified as potential future developments opportunities:

+The development and support of Cloud Computing related O&M functionality with OMA enablers (e.g. dynamic resource allocation, multi-tenancy awareness, high availability/load balancing support, performance/fault metrics and tracking, virtualization).

-,To extend the OMA Mobile Commerce and Charging area:
+To extend the OMA Mobile Commerce and Charging area:

 Possible gaps have been identified in OMA Mobile Commerce and Charging model; it is recommended that the OMA further investigate the MCC related work items for analyzing the technical gaps in further granularity so as to assess the best technical approach to